radiodee1/pi-llm/README.md

 ./do_06_docker_compose_linux.sh
 ```
 ## Docker for Windows
-This currently does not work.
-Install the following:
+This currently works only minimally.
+On a fresh install of Windows 10, install the following:
 - WSL - Necessary for Docker.
 In PowerShell type: `wsl --install`
 - pulseaudio - An installer package is called `pasetup.exe` from Patrick Gaskin at 'pgaskin.net'.
 Also you can install the package from WSL, and this is what I have been attempting.
 Maybe try `sudo apt install pulseaudio`.
 - git-for-windows